 b.
-Retention of Payments for Claims Based on Altered Prescriptions amount due is calculated from the day after the date of the compliance failure.
+Retention of Payments for Claims Based on Altered Prescriptions

 Relators also allege that PharMerica violated § 3729(a)(1)(G) by retaining the fraudulently obtained payments that form the basis of Relators' claims under §§ 3729(a)(1)(A) and (B).
 PharMerica argues that this alleged conduct does not support a claim under